Competing Persuaders in Zero-Sum Games: Main Result

+Not satisfying Condition 1 is knife-edge.
+It is not satisfied by $u_i$ on $\Delta(\{l,k\})$, for instance, if $u_i$ is linear on this edge or if $u_i$ is linear in neighborhoods of $\delta_l$ and $\delta_k$.
+Condition 1 is satisfied if $u_i$ looks like $u_1$ or $u_2$ in our leading example (Figure 1) on the edge.
+Most importantly, Condition 1 is generically satisfied for all $u_i$ on edge $\Delta(\{l,k\})$ in a model with a single receiver with a finite set of actions if and only if the receiver prefers different actions at $l$ and $k$.
+If for each edge of the simplex some sender's preferences satisfy Condition 1, we have full revelation in all equilibria.

+\begin{prop} Suppose senders can choose any (conditionally independent) experiments.
+The state is fully revealed in every equilibrium if for every pair of states $\{l,k\}$ there exists a sender $i$ for whom $u_i$ satisfies Condition 1 on $\Delta(\{l,k\})$. \end{prop}

+Proposition \ref{prop_inf} says that we should still expect full revelation in all equilibria for typical sender preferences when we drop the finite signal restriction on experiments.
+We leave the proof to Supplementary Appendix B, but for intuition consider the two-sender binary-state case.
+Note that when proving Proposition 1 using our leading example, we made use of the fact that if $\Gamma_2$ is not fully revealing, it has in its support some minimum interior interim belief $\underbar{y}$.
+When $\Gamma_2$ does not have finite support, $\underbar{y}$ need not exist and whether sender 1 can find a point $\underbar{x}$ for which $W_1(\underbar{x})>0$ will depend on the limiting behavior of $u_1$ (hence Condition 1).

+\textbf{Sender private information.} In many settings of persuasion agents hold private information.
+We can easily incorporate receiver private information into our model: at each public posterior $\beta$ realized from sender experiments, we can compute sender expected payoffs by taking an expectation over what private information the receiver may obtain.\footnote{See discussion in \citet{kamenica2011bayesian}.} Here we deal with the more interesting case: sender private information.
+This is an important consideration in many of our applications.
+At the start of a court case, a defense attorney may have information about the guilt/innocence of her client that the prosecution and judge/jury are not privy to.
+Alternatively, companies may possess private information about the quality of products they advertise.

-\textbf{Private Information.} Suppose when the game begins each sender receives a private signal.
-We assume these signals are bounded\footnote{They induce beliefs bounded away from the simplex's boundaries.} and realized from finite signal conditionally independent experiments.
+Suppose when the game begins each sender receives a private signal.
+We assume these signals are bounded\footnote{They induce beliefs bounded away from the simplex's boundaries.} and realized from finite signal conditionally independent experiments.\footnote{The latter two assumptions are for convenience.} The solution concept is PBE.
 In equilibrium, senders could potentially signal their private information through their choice of experiment.
-However, for `most' sender preferences the takeaway from Theorem 1 remains the same.
+However, for typical sender preferences the takeaway from Theorem 1 remains the same.

-\textbf{Result.} \emph{Suppose senders receive private signals before the game.
-In all but a knife-edge case of preferences, the state is fully revealed in every equilibrium.}
+\begin{prop} Suppose senders receive private signals before the game.
+The state is fully revealed in every equilibrium if for every pair of states $\{l,k\}$ there exists a sender $i$ for whom $u_i$ satisfies Condition 1 on $\Delta(\{l,k\})$. \end{prop}

-The knife-edge case includes all senders having linear utility on every edge of the simplex.
-Details are in Supplementary Appendix B but the logic is similar to the baseline model.